 As plastic continues to pile up in the world’s oceans, several fashion brands are upcycling it into their products.
-While companies like Outerknown are built entirely up sustainability, others use recycled materials in select productsonly.
-Adidas falls comfortably into the second category, but could be doing a lot worse in terms of sustainability.
+While companies like Outerknown are built entirely up sustainability, others use recycled materials only in select products.
+With its Adidas x Parley collection, Adidas falls comfortably into the second category, but could be doing a lot worse in terms of sustainability.

 Adidas’ sustainability efforts

 In 2015, Adidas teamed up with Parley for the Oceans to create a shoe that incorporated yarn made from recovered ocean plastic and illegal deep-sea fishing gillnets.
 They unveiled a prototype at the 2015 “Oceans.
 Climate.
 Life.” talks hosted by the United Nations.

 Since then, the Adidas x Parley collection has grown to 103 items and Adidas has increased its sustainability efforts.
 In 2016, Adidas cut out 70 million plastics bags by switching to paper in its stores.
 It manufactured five million pairs of Parley shoes in 2018 and is shooting for 11 million in 2019.
 It has also set some aggressive sustainability goals, along with some rather vague ones.

 Adidas’s notable sustainability goals: